 Are you feeling brave?
 Can you hold your nerve as you walk around the dimly lit passages of these ancient caves with stories and supernatural events.
 This tour is designed to get the heart rate going and make you jump.
 It is not recommended for under 8s.
 It’s scary, really it is!
 One price for adults and children over 8.
 Booking confirmation includes a FREE PARKING voucher.
-Wednesday, Thursday and Fridays from 1st July to the 28th August.
+Wednesday, Thursday and Fridays from 4th July to the 31st August.

 Paignton Festival was previously known as Torbay Carnival.
 After around 75 years of the same name, we feel that change is good, however Torbay Carnival is not gone and forgotten, as the procession night will keep this name.
 Despite the new name, they have the same ethos since the event started, to raise money for local charities.
 Paignton Festival is run by a small team of dedicated volunteers, who rely solely off donations from the public and local businesses and traders.
-This year the event dates are 21 – 29 July 2018.
+This year the event dates are 27 – 4 August 2019.
 See their website for a full programme.

 Pirate Thursdays are held during the Spring and Summer school holidays where the majority of shenanigans will be held under the Old Fish Market on Brixham harbour side.
 Piratical fun for the young and young at heart, engaging with locals and visitors alike.
 A great opportunity to join in the amusing antics and have a great free day out.
 Their naughty deeds include Soak the Pirate as well as Balloon modelling, Puppet Shows, Arts & Crafts Workshops, Fancy Dress competitions, Photo Shoots, Live Music, plus much more.

 The historical village of Cockington is worth a visit at any time, but the Cockington Fayre encapsulates everything a traditional old English village fair should be.
 Food and drink stalls, local arts and crafts, games and lots of family fun are to be found in the grounds of Cockington Court.
-The Fayre is on Wednesday 1st August.
+The Fayre is on Wednesday 7th August.

 Our list is by no means exhaustive.
 Torquay and its neighbouring towns of Paignton and Brixham really come alive during the summer months and you’ll find tons of other events and attractions to keep you and your family busy.
 For the best ‘what’s on’ listing, take a look at the English Riviera Tourism Company.
 And if you’re heading to Torquay this summer, why not subscribe to our blog to pick up more tips and insights into where to go and what to see.